jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E    AttributeError: module 'module' has no attribute 'Class1'
+    AttributeError: module 'module' has no attribute 'Class1'

   change ``module.py`` with each solution until all tests pass